imagej/imagej.github.io/pages/BigStitcher_SpecialLoaders.md

 of multiple files, pick the one without a numeric suffix.

-![Step 2: Reviewing metadata detected in CZI-dataset.](BigStitcher_CZI_Import2.png
-"Step 2: Reviewing metadata detected in CZI-dataset.")
+![Step 2: Reviewing metadata detected in CZI-dataset.](/images/pages/BigStitcher_CZI_Import2.png "Step 2: Reviewing metadata detected in CZI-dataset.")"

 We will then parse the dataset and show the metadata we could extract in the next dialog (Step 2).
 There are a few changes you can make at this